Test Optional Process

 All applicants are considered for merit-based scholarships when they apply, including students who apply as test optional.
 Learn more about scholarships and aid at Baylor.

 Merit-based scholarships are based on a review of the student’s high school academic record and completed application file.
-Test scores are not a part of the merit-based scholarship review process.
+Please be aware, test scores are considered as part of the merit-based scholarship review process.